 Start-ups often pride themselves on the unique culture created when they began.
 With the founder at the helm, staff feel connected and a bond is formed.
-How do you hold onto this start-up culture when your business starts to grow and your focus is taken elsewhere in developing the business?
+How do you keep your company culture as you grow and your focus is taken elsewhere in developing the business?

 Hire the right people, don’t be drawn purely on skills and experience